gatling/gatling/src/sphinx/general/scenario.rst

 ``randomSwitch`` can be used to emulate simple Markov chains.
 Simple means cyclic graphs are not currently supported.

+.. warning:: Beware: you have to use parentheses when using these switch methods, curly braces will change the semantic and will not work as expected.

 .. includecode:: code/ScenarioSample.scala#randomSwitch

 Percentages sum can't exceed 100%.